hsuaneee/Explore-Tokyo-INFS7205-A2/README.md

 ### Frontend Setup

-1. Navigate to the frontend directory:
+1. Open another terminal and navigate to the frontend directory:
    ```bash
    cd frontend
    ```